NCAA logo

 NCAA Financial Performance

-Profit: $100+ million annual surplus typically
+Profit: $128 million operating surplus

-Market Cap: Non-profit organization, not publicly traded
+Market Cap: Non-profit organization

 Annual Report: View Report